 Several AAAI solutions are currently in use at the e-RIs characterized by the project.
 An e-VRE should support as many of the popular AAAI solutions as possible.
 EPOS uses UNITY for this purpose: a UNITY instance registered in EduGAIN is sufficient to enable EduGAIN authentication from any service attached to UNITY.
-This can tackle the issue of federated identity management: in practice it will enable any user with almost any credentials (for example those supported by UNITY) to access to the e-VRE.
+This can tackle the issue of federated identity management: in practice it will enable any user with almost any credentials (for example those supported by UNITY) to access the e-VRE.
 What still remains an open challenge is the delegation.
 This topic has been discussed in EPOS, EGI, EUDAT, AARC, and still remains a work in progress.
+As already pointed out, UNITY is also employed as underlying technology for the implementation of the AAAI Service in the Technical Architecture of the VRE4EIC project.

 Authentication at its most basic level will enable an e-VRE to confirm that a user is who she says she is.
 However, on top of that, an e-VRE will often need information about the access rights of the user.
 This information can be represented in CERIF.
 We distinguish two scenarios here: (1) the identity provider provides this information to the e-VRE on request.
 This is the preferred solution.
 However, some identity providers do not support this functionality, and/or legal issues might prevent this.
 Alternatively, (2) the e-VRE could rely on agreements with individual e-RIs to provide them with the information.
 In this case, the CERIF information might be stored locally to the e-VRE.
 This solution is less ideal since the information is less secure and updates will not be automatically incorporated, harming provenance and trust.